 As for Victorian adults, with the absence of TV and other cheap entertainment, board and parlour games were very popular.

-The game of Charades was certainly a Victorian favourite and is still played a lot nowadays at family gatherings such as Christmas time.
-For charades you need a list of phrases or words that can be acted out and it is important that the phrases are likely to be known by all the participants.
-The players are divided into two or more groups with each group taking a turn at acting out their phrase and their team guessing the phrase and therefore scoring a point.
+The game of charades was certainly a Victorian favourite and is still played a lot nowadays at family gatherings, especially at Christmas time.
+To play charades, you need a list of phrases or words that can be acted out, it will help if the phrases are likely to be known by all the participants.
+The players are divided into two or more groups with each group taking a turn at acting out their phrase and their team guessing the phrase therefore scoring a point.

-.Blindman's Buff involved blindfolding one of the players while all other guests scattered around the room.
+Now more commonly known as blind man’s bluff, involved blindfolding one of the players while all other guests scattered around the room.
 To start, the blindman is spun around several times to make him feel dizzy and confused.
-The blindfolded person has to try to catch someone and when they do, to identify them.
+The blindfolded person has to try to catch someone and when they do, identify them.
 If they get it right then the captured player becomes the blindman.
 If the blindman is unable to identify who they have caught, then the prisoner is freed and play continues.

 Pass the slipper involves a player standing in the centre of a circle and closing his eyes whilst the slipper or other small object is passed around the circle from player to player.
 The person in the centre then opens his eyes and guesses who has the slipper.
 If he is correct, someone else goes into the centre of the circle.

-The Victorians also loved their board games and some of these were invented well before the Victorian era such as Chess, Dominoes and Backgammon but played widely by the Victorians.
-However many new children’s board games were invented in the Victorian era that were educational as well as fun.
+The Victorians also loved their board games and some of these were invented well before the Victorian era such as chess, dominoes and backgammon but still played widely by the Victorians.
+However, many new children’s board games were invented in the Victorian era that were educational as well as fun.